jppinaffi/ferrari-site/README.md

-  # Improve Ferrari Website Design
+  # Scuderria Ferrari

-  This is a code bundle for Improve Ferrari Website Design.
+  This is a code bundle for Scuderria Ferrari.
 The original project is available at https://www.figma.com/design/D0qariRaQP1qufLDUpC53l/Improve-Ferrari-Website-Design.

   ## Running the code